vrushti-mody/Best-Surprise/README.md

 [![PR's Welcome](https://img.shields.io/github/issues-pr-raw/vrushti-mody/Surprise-me)]()
 [![Contributors](https://img.shields.io/github/contributors/vrushti-mody/Surprise-me)]()

-If you have suggestions for how TheHealthCorner could be improved, or want to report a bug, open an issue!
+If you have suggestions for how Best Surprise could be improved, or want to report a bug, open an issue!
 Contributions of all kinds are welcomed!

 For more, check out the [Contributing Guide](./CONTRIBUTING.md).

 ## Live Demo

-If you want to try out our application, visit [`https://best-surprise.herokuapp.com/`](https://surprise-me.herokuapp.com/)
+If you want to try out our application, visit [`https://best-surprise.herokuapp.com`](https://best-surprise.herokuapp.com)

 ## License